zonemaster/zonemaster-backend/docs/Configuration.md

 Each profile JSON file contains a (possibly empty) set of overrides to the [Zonemaster Engine default profile].

+There is a `default` profile that is special.
-The profile named `default` is special and always available.
+It is always available.
-Having no entry for `default` at all is equivalent to having an entry mapping `default` to a profile JSON file without any overrides (i.e. a minimal JSON file containing only `{}`).
+If there isn't an overriding profile JSON file defined for the `default` profile, it is implicitly mapped to the Zonemaster Engine default profile.

 Specifying a profile JSON file that contains a complete set of profile data is equivalent to specifying a profile JSON file with only the parts that differ from the Zonemaster Engine default profile.
+Specifying a profile JSON file that contains no profile data is equivalent to specifying a profile JSON file containing the entire Zonemaster Engine default profile.

 ## ZONEMASTER section